DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_I.md

 - A statistical way to say this is: type frequencies follow Gaussian response functions to time.
 - The date of peak popularity is the mean of the Gausssian curve for each type.
 So each type has its own mean.

+###New PArt 2

+MCD model, quick review.

-## 2. Here's an example, simulated in R:
+## 3. Recall why this works.
+Here's an example, simulated in R:
 - We have three types that attain maximum popularity in the following time periods (e.g. years).
 In our simulation, the type means are
  *m<sub>i</sub>* = [ 2, 29, 9].
  	-Here *m* stands for the mean for ceramic types mi.
 For example, for three ceramic types, mi = [1770, 1800, 1820].
 Here the subscript i tells us which type we are dealing with: m1 = 1770, m2 = 1800, m3 = 1820.